Vlad6422/VUT_IPK_Client/Readme.md

 ### Closed Python Tests (Simulated Server)

 This is a set of additional Python tests that again test all functions, but with more emphasis on the correct termination of the application in case of errors, etc. Non-standard situations.
+(Checking correct stdout,packets send,recieved and correct exit code).

 Examples of unstandart tests:
    - `test_terminates_on_eof`: Tests if the connection terminates correctly upon reaching the end of the input (EOF).